neyogiry/Pokedex-iOS/README.md

 ## Samples
 Different ways of developing the same application.
 You can look at the different branches.

+- [SwiftUI](https://github.com/neyogiry/Pokedex-iOS/tree/main/Pokedex-SwiftUI).
+SwiftUI helps you build great-looking apps across all Apple platforms with the power of Swift.
 - [UIKit](https://github.com/neyogiry/Pokedex-iOS/tree/main/Pokedex-UIKit).
 The UIKit framework provides the required infrastructure for your iOS or tvOS apps.

 ### Status: 🚧 In progress